 Research shows that learning to read and write proficiently are two of the most powerful tools a child needs to grow successfully into adulthood.
 That’s why we’ve launched the Northern Nevada Reading Coalition.
 Our goal is to help children enter Kindergarten ready to learn and support grade-level reading by the end of third grade.

 We cannot do this alone.
-It is a major undertaking that requires the collaboration and guidance of committed individuals, organizations, governmental entities and businesses from many walks of life.
-Based upon the shared recognition of this critical need and the desire to improve the lives of children, leaders from throughout the region have come together as the Northern Nevada Grade-Level Reading Coalition to drive this invaluable effort.
+It is a major undertaking that requires the collaboration and guidance of committed individuals, organizations, governmental entities, and businesses from many walks of life.
+Based upon the shared recognition of this critical need and the desire to improve the lives of children, leaders from throughout the region have come together as the Northern Nevada Reading Coalition to drive this invaluable effort.

 The Reading Coalition’s Work

-Armed with the primary goal of improving the ability of northern Nevada children to read and write by the end of grade three, the Reading Coalition has targeted its energies in several key directions:
+Focused on the primary goal of improving the ability of northern Nevada children to read and write by the end of grade three, the Reading Coalition has targeted its energies in several key directions:

 - Focusing on early childhood education from birth to five years old.
 Children who enter kindergarten with poor early literacy skills tend to be poor readers in first grade and even into high school.

 - Engaging parents and families through various programs to help their children with early literacy skills such as vocabulary, knowledge of the alphabet, and interest in stories.
-This also includes generating financial support for early childhood literacy programs for low to moderate-income children ages 3-5 to help them better prepare for kindergarten.

-- Improving attendance in the classroom and in literacy-focused out-of-school activities.
+- Improving attendance in the classroom.

-- Making summer a rich time for reading at home by providing books, reading materials and library cards.
+- Making summer a rich time for reading at home by providing books, reading materials, and library cards.